Spin canting and lattice symmetry in La$_2$CuO$_4$: Introduction

 Following on work by Reehuis {\it et al.}\ \cite{reeh06}, we recently demonstrated \cite{sapk21} that the structural symmetry of \lco\ is lower than originally determined \cite{lehu73,long73}.
 In particular, the ordered rotation of the CuO$_6$ octahedra includes a small component rotated around the Cu-O bond axis, with associated anomalous soft phonons.
 A complete softening of such phonons occurs in the related compound La$_{1.8}$Eu$_{0.2}$CuO$_4$ below 133~K \cite{huck04}.
 Similarities between the magnetization of that low-temperature phase and the field-induced weak-ferromagnetic phase of \lco\ led us to wonder whether the soft phonons might couple to the canted spins in an interesting way (despite the fact that measurements on other cuprates indicate that canted moments are not essential for observation of a large thermal Hall conductivity \cite{boul20}).

 We have used neutron scattering to study the impact of a 14-T magnetic field applied along the $c$-axis of a crystal of \lco.
-We find that the structure is quite stable to the field, and no significant change to phonons was detected.
+We find that the {\newr crystal} structure is quite stable to the field, and no significant change to phonons was detected.
 The measurements did, however, provide an opportunity to reconsider the proposed model for the weak ferromagnetic phase.
 We propose a new model involving a noncollinear arrangement of spins in neighboring planes and show that it gives a better fit to our measured magnetic peak intensities.

 To provide context, we note that, as \lco\ is a charge-transfer correlated insulator \cite{toku90,zaan85}, it exhibits strong antiferromagnetic correlations within the CuO$_2$ planes from high temperatures \cite{shir87,imai93,birg99} driven by a large nearest-neighbor superexchange energy \cite{ande87,cold01}.
 Antiferromagnetic order \cite{vakn87,budn87} develops below a N\'eel temperature of $T_{\rm N}\sim325$~K \cite{keim92}, which is sensitive to oxygen stoichiometry \cite{well97}.
-While the ordered Cu moments lie largely within the CuO$_2$ planes [see Fig.~\ref{fg:spins}(a)] \cite{vakn87}, there is a small canting perpendicular to the planes that is apparent as a rise in the magnetization (measured with a field perpendicular to the planes) on cooling toward $T_{\rm N}$, where the magnetic layers are decoupled; below $T_{\rm N}$, the canting in neighboring layers cancels out, resulting in a decrease in the magnetization \cite{thio88,lavr01}.
+While the ordered Cu moments lie largely within the CuO$_2$ planes [see Fig.~\ref{fg:spins}(a)] \cite{vakn87}, there is a small canting perpendicular to the planes that is apparent as a rise in the magnetization (measured with a field perpendicular to the planes) on cooling toward $T_{\rm N}$, where the magnetic layers are decoupled; below $T_{\rm N}$, the canting in neighboring layers cancels out, resulting in a decrease in the magnetization \cite{thio88,lavr01}. {\newr The approximate magnetic structure and its relation to the octahedral tilt pattern are illustrated in Fig.~\ref{fg:spins}(a).}

 The spin canting has been explained \cite{thio88} as a consequence of exchange terms resulting from the effects of spin-orbit coupling as originally identified by Dzyaloshinsky \cite{dzya58} and Moriya \cite{mori60} (DM).
 The evaluation of the DM interaction for cuprates with particular lattice symmetries is not trivial, and it received considerable attention in the decade following the discovery of cuprate superconductivity \cite{coff91,shek92,bone93,enti94,kosh94,vier94b,yild94b,stei96}.
-Empirically, the moment direction and canting in zero field are found to be orthogonal to the octahedral rotation axis \cite{keim93,huck04}.